100gms of Vermicelli (Iused rice vermicelli)

 fresh lime juice and coriander leave for garnishing

 - Cook Vermicelli according to packet instructions.
 I used peacock brand brown rice vermicelli.
 Bring a large pot of water (4-5 Cups) to boil.
 When the water is rolling boil, add the noodles to it and let it be on heat for 3 minutes exactly.
 Remove from heat, let it sit for another 2 minutes, then drain well in a colander and run cold water on top.
-Add a tsp of olive oil to the noodles, toss and keep aside until use.
+Add a teaspoon of olive oil to the noodles, toss and keep aside until use.

 - In the mean time, cut the broccoli into florets, cube the red pumpkin.
 Keep them immersed in Hot water for 10 minutes, drain and set aside until use.
 I used the drained vermicelli water for this.
 Take ginger and green chilies in a mixer and grind it to a smooth paste.
 This is optional, but if serving it to kids, i insist on doing this, coz they might find the ginger pieces a bit disturbing.